totovr/Arduino/README.md

       delay(1000);                       // wait for a second
     }
 ```
-This is one simple example to blink a led that contains a Arduino Uno in the pin number 13, if the small led attached to pin number 13 is blinking your board is ready.
+This is one simple example to blink a led that contains the Arduino Uno board in the pin number 13, if the small led attached to pin number 13 is blinking your board is ready.

 ## Also you can use the next IDE to build programs: